-The Organization leases office and distribution facilities under noncancelable operating lease agreements that extend through February 2027.
-The agreements for the office facilities require the Organization to pay common area expenses and utilities associated with the leased property.
+The Organization leases a distribution facility under a noncancelable operating lease agreement that extends through February 2027.
 Future minimum noncancelable lease payments for the years ending September 30 are as follows:

-Rental expense under noncancelable leases was \$171 and \$174 for the years ended September 30, 2022 and 2021, respectively.
+Rental expense under noncancelable leases was \$134 and \$171 for the years ended September 30, 2023 and 2022, respectively.
+Due to the lack of significance and immateriality, the Organization elected not to adopt the provisions of ASC 842, Leases.